Anchormen/pose-logo-slap/README.md

 # Introduction
 This project is for Marketing and Personal Development purposes.
+It is **not** production-grade code, if you use this for anything important, you are insane.

 A game for slapping a logo through the screen